prepsure/team-create-hats/readme.md

 ## UI

-The plugin has two different studio PluginGuiDockWidgets, one for configuration, one for previewing.
+The plugin has two different DockWidgetPluginGuis, one for configuration, one for previewing.

 ![UIPreview](https://user-images.githubusercontent.com/33643911/110499057-e2fbd680-80c5-11eb-80f2-06a8cad8984a.png)